We’ve all heard the saying “A mile a day keeps the doctor away.” But does running a mile a day really help us live longer?

 Eating healthier and cutting out processed, fatty food is a great start to becoming a healthier person, but exercise is extremely important in looking after your mind and your body.

-If you are not someone who exercises REGULARLY, running is a great way to introduce your body to some regular exercise that will make a huge improvement in your health.
+Suppose you are not someone who exercises REGULARLY.
+In that case, running is a great way to introduce your body to regular exercise that will significantly improve your health.

 Regular exercise means working out between 3-5 times a week.